miyakawataku/fluent-plugin-sensu/README.md

     Uchiwa, the default dashboard of Sensu, displays `issued` as the timestamp of check results.

-This plugin additionally adds these custom attributes to check results.
+This plugin additionally adds "fluentd" attribute to the check result.

-This plugin additionally adds "fluentd" attribute.
 The value of the attribute is a JSON object whoes elements are input to the plugin.